• Bloglovin

 Sweet rice flour plays such a significant role in the structure of gluten-free cake, adding the stickiness that holds it all together.
 While similarly ground, white rice flour doesn’t have the same high starch content so your cake won’t have the same chewy texture.
 Note: If you plan on baking more gluten-free recipes, sweet rice flour is a key flour you’ll want in your arsenal and you can get it quickly on Amazon.

-Do I really need xanthan gum?
+Do I need xanthan gum in gluten-free cake?

 Another question I often get is whether you can skip the xanthan gum in my cake recipes.
 The short answer is: yes.
 If you don’t have xanthan gum or cannot use it for whatever reason, don’t let that stop you from baking this cake.
 It will still turn out a delicious cake!

-The longer answer is that I recommend that little 1/2 teaspoon of xanthan gum.
+The longer answer is that I recommend that little ½ teaspoon of xanthan gum.
 Side by side comparisons of my base vanilla cupcake recipe with and without xanthan gum showed a significant enough difference that I keep it in my recipes.
 The cake with the xanthan gum was undisputedly lighter and less dense.
 Without xanthan gum, the cake was gummier and denser.
-If you want a light chewy texture where the cake springs back when you glide your fork through it, that’s the role the xanthan gum plays in this cake recipe.
+If you want a light chewy texture where the cake springs back when you glide your fork through it, that's the role the xanthan gum plays in this cake recipe.

 Tip: I store my xanthan gum in the fridge to extend the shelf-life up to 2 years and since I use so little in each recipe, one package goes a long way.